Good cops, bad cops

 ‘We use a marble jar to incentivise good behaviour.
 They gain a marble for particularly good behaviour, and have a marble taken away for particularly bad behaviour.
 When the jar is full, they get a prize that was decided at the start of the jar.’ — Father of a 4-year-old girl

-Parents more likely to use a punishment if their parents used it on them
+Parents more likely to use punishment if punished themselves as kids

 It’s possible that some parents choose how to discipline their children based on societal expectations and laws – smacking children is illegal in around 50 countries, including Scotland and Wales.
 But many appear to be influenced by what they experienced when they were young.